agentitive/spellbound/assets/prompt.md

 2. `ls { path, recursive? }`: List files and folders at the given path.
 3. `search { description }`: Search for a file or relevant information by description.
 4. `write { path, contents }`: Write (or overwrite) the given contents into the specified file.
+5. `ask { question }`: Ask a question to the user.
-5. `done`: Indicate that you are done with the task.
+6. `done`: Indicate that you are done with the task.

 Respond with your thoughts as "## Thought" and your actions as "## Action".
 The next message you receive will contain the results of the previous action.
 Every message you send must contain both "Thought" and "Action" sections, with the "Action" section containing the JSON structure for the tool usage inside a markdown code block.